influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.5/guides/configuring-alert-endpoints.md

 ## PagerDuty

+The original PagerDuty alert endpoint is deprecated -- use the [PagerDuty2](#pagerduty2) alert endpoint.

+## PagerDuty2

 Send an alerts about recognized events to PagerDuty using the Chronograf PagerDuty alert endpoint.

 **To configure a PagerDuty alert endpoint:**

 1. In the **Configure Alert Endpoints** of the **Configure Kapacitor Connection** page, click the **PagerDuty** tab
 2. In the **Service Key** field, enter the `service_key` (or Integration key).
 The service key is the GUID for your "Generic API" service.
-3. In the **PagerDuty URL**, enter the PagerDuty URL: `https://events.pagerduty.com/generic/2010-04-15/create_event.json`.
+3. In the **PagerDuty URL**, enter the PagerDuty URL: `https://events.pagerduty.com/v2/enqueue`.
 This URL is used to POST a JSON body representing the event.
 4. Click **Save Changes** to save the configuration settings.
 5. Click **Send Test Alert** to verify the configuration.

 See the [PagerDuty Events API 2.0](https://v2.developer.pagerduty.com/docs/send-an-event-events-api-v2) for details on the PagerDuty Events API and recognized event types (`trigger`, `acknowledge`, and `resolve`).

-> **Note:** Support for OpsGenie Events API 1.0 is deprecated.
-As [noted by OpGenie](https://docs.opsgenie.com/docs/migration-guide-for-alert-rest-api), API v1 will be inaccessible for all customers as of June 30, 2018.

 See [AlertNode (Kapacitor TICKscript node)](https://docs.influxdata.com/kapacitor/latest/nodes/alert_node/#pagerduty) in the Kapacitor documentation for details about enabling a new "Generic API" service using TICKscripts.